 ASAA 2016 Conference

-The ASAA held its 21st ASAA biennial conference between 5-7 July 2016 at the Australian National University in Canberra.
-Convened by Professor Edward Aspinall and Professor Robert Cribb, the conference invites presentations addressing shifts, continuities, innovations and tensions in Asia.
+The ASAA held its 21st ASAA biennial conference on 5-7 July 2016 at the Australian National University in Canberra.
+Convened by Professor Edward Aspinall and Professor Robert Cribb, the conference presentations addressed shifts, continuities, innovations and tensions in Asia.

 Previous ASAA Conferences